Earth Hands Therapies

 Visceral & Neural Manipulation treatments are typically gentle on the body.
 Even when the deeper tissues or organs are being addressed, it may feel firm and there may be some tenderness, but it feels good to the brain.
 It feels "right."
 This is because the body knows that the restrictions are there and it has been wanting help; now when help has arrived, the sense is the tissues breathing a sigh of relief.

-Manual Lymph Therapy is typically very gentle and light (most of the lymphatic system is very superficial, in the layer of fascia under the skin) and can be very relaxing.
-At times the tissues or organs worked may feel tender, but usually this tenderness dissipates quickly as the fluid starts moving and the tissues are no longer stretched with congested fluid.
+Manual Lymph Therapy & Lymph-supporting massage are typically very gentle and light (most of the lymphatic system is very superficial, in the layer of fascia under the skin) ,and very relaxing.
+At times the tissues or organs worked may feel tender, but usually this tenderness dissipates quickly as the fluid starts moving and the tissues are no longer stretched & pressured with congested fluid.

-Massage is typically very relaxing.
-At times the muscles/tissues may feel tender or even a bit painful as bunched up or knotted muscle fibers are worked.
-Typically lighter pressure is used until your nervous system calms and your muscles get warmed up and relaxed, then pressure will gradually be increased to get to the deeper muscles and address areas of increased muscle tension.
+Massage techniques may feel relaxing or may feel tender or even a bit painful as bunched up or knotted muscle fibers are worked.
+Typically lighter pressure is used first until the muscles get warmed up and relaxed, then pressure will gradually be increased to get to the deeper muscles and address areas of increased muscle tension.
 Usually a light oil (I use jojoba which is hypoallergenic) is used to allow your muscles to be massaged without causing excessive friction to the skin.
 The oil also hydrates your skin.

 ** I do not do deep, aggressive massage (what many people incorrectly call "deep tissue"). ** I do not "find 'em & grind 'em."